 - [2] There were no preliminary matters presented by either party.
-However, this will be the master file for a group of three virtually identical properties on separate titles.
-The other roll numbers for this compilation of row houses are: #1174002 and #1171008.
+However, this will be a carry forward of the master file, Roll #1173004, for a group of three virtually identical properties on separate titles.
+The other roll number for this compilation of row houses is roll #1171008.
 There was carry forward of some parts of the arguments from Roll #9993392 with regards to issues such as third party information and determination of gross income multipliers. - [3] There was no bias from any Board member.
 There was no objection from the parties as to the members of the Board.